planetfederal/workshops/workshops/geogig/doc/source/cmd/setup.rst

 .. _cmd.setup:

-Setting up a QIGS project
+Setting up a QGIS project
 =========================

 In this workshop, we will be taking on the role of a city planner, tasked with updating the bike lane master plan of the city of Portland, Oregon.